wp-plugins/jquery-colorbox/readme.txt

 === Plugin Name ===
 Contributors: techotronic
 Donate link: http://www.techotronic.de/index.php/donate/
-Tags: jquery, colorbox, lightbox, images, gallery, javascript, overlay Requires at least: 2.8.5
+Tags: jquery, colorbox, lightbox, images, pictures, photos, gallery, javascript, overlay Requires at least: 2.8.5
 Tested up to: 2.9.1
 Stable tag: 2.0.1

 Adds Colorbox/Lightbox functionality to images on the blog.
 Images are grouped by post or page.
-Also works on WordPress galleries.
+Also works for WordPress galleries.

 == Description ==

-Yet another Colorbox plugin for Wordpress.
+Yet another Colorbox/Lightbox plugin for Wordpress.

+jQuery Colorbox features 8 themes from which you can choose.

 When adding an image to a post or page, usually a thumbnail is inserted and linked to the image in original size.
 All images in posts and pages can be displayed in a layer when the thumbnail is clicked.
 Images are grouped as galleries when linked in the same post or page.
 Groups can be displayed in an automatic slideshow.

-Images can be excluded by giving them a special CSS class.
+Individual images can be excluded by adding a special CSS class.

 See the <a href="http://www.techotronic.de/index.php/plugins/jquery-colorbox/">plugin page</a> for demo pages.